-A head full of flaky, itchy misery isn’t exactly terribly fun, and can lead to serious irritation and redness.
-Thing is, though, you can get dandruff other places too.
+A head full of flaky, itchy misery isn’t exactly terribly fun and can lead to serious irritation and redness.
+Thing is, though, you can get dandruff in other places too.
 Pretty much anywhere hair grows, to be specific, and that includes your lash line.

 Even worse, if you get it once, you’re likely to get it again; just like scalp dandruff, eyelash dandruff tends to be genetic, and if you have the genes for it, it’ll be chronic.

 This means that in order to deal with chronic eyelash dandruff, you’ll want to develop a long-term treatment plan to get it to go into remission, and have an emergency flare-up toolkit just in case you get a “surprise.”

 Here’s a roundup of the best ways to banish eyelash dandruff for good!

 You Are What You Eat:

 Eating well and drinking lots of water can have a big impact on your skin and hair (including head hair, eyebrows, eyelashes…pretty much any hair that grows on your body).

 See, the nutrients you take into your body are distributed to your various cells, including skin cells, and further have an indirect effect on the keratin-based substance that our nails and hair are made up of.